xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/native-files/nput.md

 `Y` is either a simple character vector or scalar containing the name of the file to be written, or a 2-item vector whose first item is the file name and whose second is an integer scalar specifying `flags` for the operation.

 If `flags` is 0 (the default value if omitted) the file will not be overwritten if it already exists and `⎕NPUT` will signal an error.
 If `flags` is 1 the file will be overwritten.
-If flags is 2 the file will be appended to; i.e.
+If flags is 2 the file will be appended to.
+That is:

 |flags|file does not exist        |file exists                       |